Search

 Child support is a complicated issue families deal with after a relationship break-down, and it is important that all parties understand their rights and obligations.

-Under Australian law all parents must contribute to the financial support of their children, whether or not they are living or even spending any time with their children.
+Under Australian law, all parents must contribute to the financial support of their children, whether or not they are living or even spending any time with their children.
 Whether you and the other parent were married, living in a de facto relationship or never lived together, both of you must contribute to the costs of raising your child or children.
 The term ‘parents’ also includes two same-sex partners with children born through artificial insemination, and adoptive parents.

 Non-parent carers can also claim child support.
 This could include grandparents and other family members, as well as other legal guardians.
 A non-parent carer must care for the child 35% of the time to make a claim, and cannot be in a domestic relationship with either of the child’s parents.